 My name is Becky and I currently live near Brookings, South Dakota, USA.
-I'm originally from Florida, but moved to South Dakota in 2006.
+I'm originally from North Central Florida.
+We moved to South Dakota in 2006.
 You're probably wondering why we'd move from Florida to South Dakota?
-Well, we got tired of the rising crime in Florida, the hurricanes, the snakes and gators, the bugs, giant frogs, and most of all, the horrible, sweltering heat.
-I am married, and have wonderful feline children who are all rescue cats who now live the life of kings!
+Well, we got tired of the rising crime in Florida, the hurricanes, the snakes, gators, bugs, frogs, and most of all, the horrible, sweltering heat.
+I am married to my best friend, and we have wonderful feline children who are all rescue cats who now live the life of kings!

 I have owned my full-time, worldwide web development business since 2002.
-I also get sub-contracted by other web development and/or design agencies to code sites for them.
-I develop small and large websites; but, I specialize in complex database-driven websites and the writing of web-based software.
-I'm a programmer at heart.
-My US-based company, Designs by CM, has a strong presence in the UK, Australia and Canada.
+I also get sub-contracted by other web development companies to code websites for them.
+My specialty is complex, database-driven websites and the writing of web-based software ... from-scratch.
+I'm a programmer and it comes natural to me ...
+I even dream coding while I sleep.
+My USA-based company, Designs by CM, has a strong presence in the UK, Australia and Canada.

 My Path to a Gluten Free Lifestyle

 I am a 100% southern gal.
-In Florida, we lived in the woods, in the middle of nowhere, and about 2003 or 2004, I decided to try the Atkins Diet.
+In Florida, we lived in the woods, in the middle of nowhere ... not where all the beautified tourist traps are located ... but the woods.
+About 2003, or so, I decided to try the Atkins Diet.
 I enjoyed it and felt really good after I got used to it.
 In June 2006, we moved to Sioux Falls, SD and were near all the fast food joints, and, let's just say ...
-I hit them hard ...
-I gained about 40 pounds!
+I hit them hard and gained about 40 pounds!

+I continued having terrible problems for the next few years.
 In 2010, I found Enterolab.com.
-I decided that I must have alien blood because my blood work, no matter what test was performed, would never show anything wrong!
-I knew, that someone as sick as I was, had to have something wrong.
-So, I bought the DNA Gene Testing kit from Enterolab in December 2010.
+I decided that I must have alien blood because my blood work, no matter what test was performed, was always negative.
+I knew, that someone as sick as I was, had to be sick!
+I bought the DNA Gene Testing kit from Enterolab in December 2010.
 About 2-3 weeks later, I got the results.
 I had 2 genes for Gluten Intolerance ... which meant my symptoms would be much more severe!
 FINALLY!
 I had something to go on!

 Towards the end of 2011, I'm guessing, that because of my continued eating of gluten, I had to go to an urgent care facility to try and get help!
 My guts had stopped digesting food and anything I ate, just seamed to sit there in my stomach and would not digest, and it hurt pretty bad.
 I almost stopped urinating, I was extremely weak, I was losing 5 pounds per week, I had extreme constipation, nauseated, abdominal pain, my skin was raging, dizzy, headaches, couldn't sleep, foggy-headed, choking sensation, could not eat, metallic taste in my mouth, etc. I really did feel that death was imminent; it was no longer funny, but VERY scary!
 The urgent care facility sent me away, saying I was too complicated, and to go and see the doctor the next day!
 The next day, the doctor scheduled me for an Upper Endoscopy, but it would be 3 weeks before I could get it done!!!!
 I knew I had to do something or literally die.

-Only knowing, at that time, that I had a DNA test to use as evidence to my problem, I decided to STOP all gluten immediately ... or I was going to die.
+Only knowing, at that time, that I had a double-positive DNA test to gluten, I decided to STOP all gluten immediately ... or I was going to die.
 So, I made myself broths and such, and kept trying to get as many calories in me as I could.
 I drank sodas so I could furnish my body with plenty of glucose.
 Within a week I felt much better.
 Within 3 weeks, I was feeling like a football player again!